Learn About Our Partners

 Indy Blue Video

 Even though faculty can produce good quality video projects with assistance from CAT and Information Commons students, sometimes they require higher-end video for projects and prefer for someone else to handle production and editing duties.
 One great resource on campus is Indy Blue Video (IBV).
 IBV consists of a team of talented students managed by the College of Communication (CCOM).
 This group has high-end equipment such as professional-level digital cameras and multi-point lighting and robust editing capability.
 IBV can fully produce faculty projects at affordable rates.
-Contact Christine Taylor for more information.
+Contact Erin Earnest, Director, for more information.